rgouveia-redhat/ocp-libvirt-upi/docs/README.md

 - ISO file for the bastion installation.
   - Fedora Server 35, CentOS 8, and Red Hat 8.5 tested.
 - pull secret for the cluster installation.

+> Disclaimer: 100% of tests done in an SSD disk.

 # How to use?